D'Orbigny's slider: Diseases

-The turtles are susceptible to diseases such as pneumonia, dystocia, bone decalcification, vitamin deficiency, gastroenteritis, and prolapses.
+Trachemys dorbigni is susceptible to diseases such as pneumonia, dystocia, bone decalcification, vitamin deficiency, gastroenteritis, and prolapses.

-Pet owners must avoid using small objects as decoration in their tank, because they tend to eat everything they can.
-Such small objects, such as pebbles and plastic decorations, may lead to gut impaction, which is very likely to require surgical intervention.
+Pet owners must avoid using small objects as decoration in its tank, because it tends to eat everything it can.
+Ingesting small objects, such as pebbles and plastic decorations, may lead to gut impaction, which is very likely to require surgical intervention.

-Despite being very hardy, they may have rachitis, a disease that makes the shell soft due to protein deficiency.
-It may be corrected by adding protein to meals, especially through fish.
+Despite being very hardy, it may have rachitis, a disease that makes the shell soft due to protein deficiency.
+This condition may be corrected by adding protein to meals, especially fish.

-Placing turtles in abrasive surfaces can also cause injuries to the plastron, which provide an entrance point to fungi and bacteria.
+Placing the turtle on abrasive surfaces can also cause injuries to the plastron, and such injuries can provide an entrance point for fungi and bacteria.

-Allowing the animal to maintain its temperature around an optimal point (between 28 and 34 degrees Celsius) is a necessity.
-Providing the turtles with daily sun light or special UV light so that they can properly metabolize vitamin D will avoid metabolic issues.
+Allowing the animal to maintain its body temperature around an optimal point, between 28 and 34 degrees Celsius (82 and 93 degrees Fahrenheit), is a necessity.
+Providing the turtle with daily sun light or special UV light so that it can properly metabolize vitamin D will avoid metabolic issues.

 Diet

-These omnivorous turtles can eat almost anything in nature shrimps, vegetables, fruit, carrion, small fishes, snails, worms, etc.
+An omnivorous turtle, Trachemys dorbigni can eat almost anything in nature such as shrimps, vegetables, fruit, carrion, small fishes, snails, and worms.

-During the first two years of life these turtles are mainly carnivorous, eating small animals and carrion, but then they switch to being mainly vegetarian eating more vegetables and algae then meat.
+During the first two years of life this turtle is mainly carnivorous, eating small animals and carrion, but then it switches to being mainly vegetarian, eating more vegetables and algae then meat.

 Diet in captivity

-For pet keepers it is recommended that you feed them more than once every day in the first two-years, then shift to feeding once every two days.
+For pet keepers it is recommended that you feed Trachemys dorbigni more than once every day in the first two-years, then shift to feeding once every two days.